Joshua82188/ISpotFishing-Tool/README.md

 Please read the following information below before reporting any bugs or issues with the tool.

 Bug or Issue Information:
 Please ensure that you’re on the latest version of the tool.
-The version number to date is: XXXX
+The version number to date is: PROTOTYPE-fa24b0f

 Please document any steps or methods in replicating the bug or issue.
 The steps should ensure that the bug or issue can be replicated consistently for debugging purposes.